MilitaryIntelligence6/MilitaryIntelligence6/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on kuaishou
+- 🔭 I’m currently working on Tencent-WXG-WechatPay
--    I’m once worked in baidu
+-    I’m once worked in kuaishou
 - 🌱 I’m currently learning game develop based on libgdx and android video develop
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...